 Learning to read and write is the basis for all the learning that follows in content area subjects.
 PCLC is envisioned as a K-8 school where students master those beginning reading and writing skills that build the broad base of knowledge necessary for success at the secondary level and beyond.
 Knowing how to read and write to communicate effectively is everything.
-Without it students do not have a chance at a successful and fulfilled life.
-Therefore, we envision our students with and without disabilities in the primary grades (K-3) mastering the instructional focus on letters, sounds, and words and reading and writing with accuracy and expression.
+Without it, students do not have a chance at a successful and fulfilled life.
+Therefore, we envision our students with and without disabilities in the primary grades (K-3) mastering the instructional focus on letters, sounds, and words, as well as reading and writing with accuracy and expression.
 PCLC envisions 100 percent of K-3 students "learning to read".

-As students move into the upper elementary grades (3-8), we envision 100 percent of PCLC students successfully progressing to "reading to learn" content material, where there is a deepening awareness of the demands of text, and the need for students to read and write to communicate conceptual understandings.
+As students move into the upper elementary grades (3-8), we envision 100 percent of PCLC students successfully progressing to "reading-to-learn" content material, in which there is a deepening awareness of the demands of text, as well as a need for students to read and write to communicate conceptual understandings.

-In our vision all PCLC teachers (science, social studies, math, physical education etc.) endeavor to ensure that 100 percent of their students become analytical readers, writers, and communicators of language.
-Our vision is in alignment with the Common Core Anchor Standards which requires that all teachers address reading, writing, and critical thinking in their content areas to ensure that students are college and career ready.
-We see PCLC students' entering the workforce of the 21st century equipped with the strong reading, writing, mathematical, and critical thinking skills that businesses will look for in 21st century workers.
+In our vision, all PCLC teachers (science, social studies, math, physical education, etc.) endeavor to ensure that 100 percent of their students become analytical readers, writers, and communicators of language.
+Our vision is in alignment with the Common Core Anchor Standards, which require that all teachers address reading, writing, and critical thinking in their content areas to ensure that students are college- and career-ready.
+We see PCLC students entering the workforce of the twenty-first century equipped with the strong reading, writing, mathematical, and critical thinking skills that businesses will look be looking for.